-A m i d s h i p s is at the middle of the length $L_1$ .
+A m i d s h i p s is at the middle of the length L_1 .

-Light service draught $d_l$ is the service draught corresponding to the lightest anticipated loading and associated tankage, including, however, such ballast as may be necessary for stability and/or immersion.
+Light service draught d_l is the service draught corresponding to the lightest anticipated loading and associated tankage, including, however, such ballast as may be necessary for stability and/or immersion.
 Passenger ships shall include the full complement of passengers and crew on board.

-Draught d is the vertical distance from the keel line at mid-length to the waterline in question.
+Draught d is the vertical distance from the keel line at amidships to the waterline in question.